slDanish/slDanish/README.md

 - 👋 Hi, I’m @slDanish
 - 👀 I’m interested in node, database, problem solving.
-- 🌱 I’m currently learning, what ever I get my hands on.
+- 🌱 I’m currently learning, whatever I get my hands on.

 <!---
 slDanish/slDanish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.